 Differences in pharmacokinetics result in differences in how often the dose of an opioid may be titrated upward.
 Each long-acting opioid has a certain time period before which a dose titration can occur.
 The amount of time required before dose titration can occur can range from one to seven days.
-The specific times required for titration are listed in Table 10.1-17 When switching between agents, an appropriate dose conversion table must be used.
+The specific times required for titration are listed in Table 10.1-18 When switching between agents, an appropriate dose conversion table must be used.
 When discontinuing any long-acting opioid without starting another, always use a slow taper to prevent severe withdrawal symptoms.

 Methadone differs from many of the other long-acting opioids due to pharmacokinetic properties; high interpatient variability in absorption, metabolism, and relative analgesic potency.
 For these reasons, it is necessary that a cautious and highly individualized approach to prescribing methadone is practiced.
 The concentrate and dispersible tablets are only indicated for the detoxification treatment or maintenance treatment of opioid addiction.
 When methadone is used for the treatment of opioid addiction in detoxification or maintenance programs, it is only to be dispensed by opioid treatment programs certified by the Substance Abuse and Mental Health Service Administration and approved by the designated state authority.
 Also, these programs must only dispense oral formulations of methadone according to the treatment requirements stipulated in the Federal Opioid Treatment Standards (42 CFR 8.12).
 The methadone solution and concentrate are for oral administration only and should never be injected.
-The
+89

 Table 10.
-Dosing and Administration 1-17
+Dosing and Administration 1-18

-Generic Name Adult Dose Pediatric Dose Availability Single Entity Age ents Buprenorphine The management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate: Transdermal patch: initial (opioidnaïve) [†] , 5 μg/hour; maintenance and titration, titrate only after 72 hours of continuous exposure to current dose; maximum, 20 μg/hour Application sites: Right or left outer arm, upper chest, upper back or side of chest Safety and efficacy in pediatric patients ≤18 years of age have not been established.
-Transdermal patch: 5 μg/hour 7.5 μg/hour 10 μg/hour 15 μg/hour 20 μg/hour Fentanyl The management of pain in opioid-tolerant patients, severe enough to require daily, around-the-clock, long- Approved for use in opioid-tolerant children ≥2 years of Transdermal system [‡] : 12 μg/hour [§]
+Generic Name Adult Dose Pediatric Dose Availability Single Entity Age ents Buprenorphine The management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate: Transdermal patch: initial (opioidnaïve) , 5 μg/hour; maintenance and titration, titrate only after 72 hours of continuous exposure to current dose; maximum, 20 μg/hour Application sites: Right or left outer arm, upper chest, upper back or side of chest Safety and efficacy in pediatric patients ≤18 years of age have not been established.
+Transdermal patch: 5 μg/hour 7.5 μg/hour 10 μg/hour 15 μg/hour 20 μg/hour Fentanyl The management of pain in opioid-tolerant patients, severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are Approved for use in opioid-tolerant children ≥2 years of age.
+Transdermal system : 12 μg/hour 25 μg/hour 50 μg/hour